Neural Networks

 Network Expansion

-Each GNN layer extends the flow of information through progressive neighborhood aggregation.
-Layer 1 allows each node to learn about its direct neighbors via 1-hop connections, gathering immediate relationship data and local context.
-Layer 2 enables information from neighbors-of-neighbors to move through 2-hop connections, helping nodes understand their extended neighborhood.
-Layer 3 spreads knowledge to the third degree of separation via 3-hop connections, capturing a broader network context and distant relationships.
+Each GNN layer extends information flow through progressive neighborhood aggregation.
+Layer 1 lets each node learn from direct neighbors via 1-hop connections—gathering immediate relationship data and local context.
+Layer 2 enables information from neighbors-of-neighbors to flow through 2-hop connections—helping nodes understand their extended neighborhood.
+Layer 3 spreads knowledge to the third degree of separation via 3-hop connections—capturing broader network context and distant relationships.

 Part III: Security Vulnerabilities in Graph Neural Networks

-GNNs' reliance on network structure creates unique security vulnerabilities that traditional AI security approaches can't address.
-Understanding these vulnerabilities is crucial for building robust AI systems.
+GNNs rely on network structure.
+This creates unique security vulnerabilities.
+Traditional AI security approaches don't address these risks.
+Understanding these vulnerabilities is crucial for building robust AI systems that won't be exploited by adversaries who understand how to manipulate network topology.

 Graph Poisoning: When Bad Actors Manipulate Your Network Structure